fl1ger/deleg/draft-dnsop-deleg.md

 To avoid a circular dependency, "tlsa" MUST appear in any DELEG record that is used to serve its own TargetName.

-Resolvers MUST adopt one of the following behaviors:
+Resolvers that support TLS-based transports MUST adopt one of the following behaviors:

 1. Use DANE for authentication, and treat any endpoints lacking DANE support as incompatible.
 1. Use PKI for authentication, and treat any DANE-only endpoint as incompatible.
-Compatibility with `tlsa=disabled` endpoints is REQUIRED.
+In this behavior, compatibility with `tlsa=disabled` endpoints is REQUIRED.
 1. Support both DANE and PKI for authentication, preferring DANE if it is available for each endpoint.

 This SvcParamKey MAY be used in any SVCB context where TLSA usage is defined.